Friday, 18 November 2011

 In the great pantheon of Trade Union leaders there must surely be a place for Reg (John Cleese).

-Committed to Jewish freedom, he is broad minded enough not to acknowledge the achievements of the Roman oppressors.
-Tragically unable to join the suicide mission to kidnap Pilate's wife due to a bad back, he fearlessly leads the Judean people's front in their war with the People's Front of Judea whilst campaigning for his friend Stan's right to have a baby.
-A dedicate democrat he refuses to be draw into
+Committed to Jewish freedom, he is broad minded enough to acknowledge the achievements of the Roman oppressors.
+Tragically unable to join the suicide mission to kidnap Pilate's wife due to a bad back, he fearlessly leads the Judean People's Front in their war with the People's Front of Judea whilst campaigning for his friend Stan's right to have a baby.
+A dedicate democrat he refuses to be drawn into action before due process has been followed, even though this costs the life of comrade Brian.